FelipeReis26/gild-finance-dev/README.md

 - Add recurring bill auto-generation (next month's bill appears automatically after the current one is paid)
 - Push notifications for bills due soon
+- Testing the auto deploy feature on Netlify